Perceive, Verify and Understand Long Video: Multi-Granular Perception and Active Verification via Interactive Agents: Experiments

 \subsection{Runtime Analysis}

 To assess the efficiency of our approach, we evaluate the per-sample average runtime, LLM calls, and generated tokens on the EgoSchema dataset using a single NVIDIA A6000 GPU (48GB).
 The runtime includes video/text embedding, similarity computation/clustering (retrieval), captioning, QA, and LLM responses.
-Compared to VideoTree and DrVideo, our method is more efficient with fewer caption frames.
+Compared to VideoTree and DrVideo, our method is significantly more efficient with fewer caption frames.
 When compared to VideoAgent*, we further reduce LLM inference time.
-This efficiency results from our ability to accurately identify key frames and capture their information more comprehensively.
+This superior efficiency stems directly from our interactive perception-verification loop: MPA adaptively targets minimal task-relevant frames to drastically cut redundant captioning overhead, while AVA precisely cross-verifies these clues, bypassing the prolonged LLM reasoning cycles often triggered by rigid retrieval or hallucinations.